Skip to main content

 Premium channels (add-ons): 30 days’ notice required to remove premium channels/packs.

-TNT Sports is included in Maxit TV, Full House TV and VIP bundles or can be taken as an add-on at additional monthly cost.
+TNT Sports is included in selected Virgin TV bundles, or it can be taken as an add-on at additional monthly cost.
 Premium channels and upgrades must be kept for at least 30 days.

 Sky Cinema on demand: Sky Cinema subscription required.